nwferreri/password-checker/README.md

 # Password Checker

 Uses the [Have I been pwned?
-Password Checker](https://haveibeenpwned.com/Passwords) API to check if a password has been involved in a data breach.
+Password Checker](https://haveibeenpwned.com/Passwords) API to securely check if a password has been involved in a data breach.

 The API uses a [k-Anonimity model](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) to search for passwords by partial hashes.